jmbarne3/jimbarnesdev/_posts/2023-06-27-django-rpg-api-part-1.md

 ### Configuration

-We're going to using a `.env` file for storing our project secrets, so we will need to go ahead and create it and install the module we'll be using to read it.
+We're going to be using a `.env` file for storing our project secrets, so we will need to go ahead and create it and install the module we'll be using to read it.
 Create a file with the following information in it and name it `.env`.

 ```text
 SECRET_KEY=YOURREALLYLONGSECRETKEYFORSALTINGSECRETS